Do you want to change the category base prefix in WordPress?

 http://example.com/tag/iphone/

-This SEO-friendly URL structure helps users and search engines understand what kind of page they are visiting.
+This SEO-friendly URL structure helps users and search engines understand what kind of page they visit.

 Most websites don’t need to change the base prefix at all.
-However, if you are creating a niche site where you would like to use a different word or phrase for your categories, then you can change the category base prefix to reflect that.
+However, if you are creating a niche site and would like to use a different word or phrase for your categories, you can change the category base prefix to reflect that.

 Changing Category Base Prefix in WordPress